derivexyz/lyra-avalon-interfaces/examples/CollateralManager.md

 ## Calculate minimum collateral <a name="mincollat"></a>

-To decide whether we want to topOff or take excess collateral from a position, we calculate the `minCollateral` using `VaultAdapter._getMinCollateralForPosition()` and add a 50% buffer.
+To decide whether we want to topOff or take excess collateral from a position, we calculate the `minCollateral` using `LyraAdapter._getMinCollateralForPosition()` and add a 50% buffer.
 The direct alternative to this is `OptionGreekCache.getMinCollateral()` but requires more cross-contract calls.

 ```solidity
 function _getTargetCollateral(uint positionId)